 The Main Causes of Poverty in Samoa

-Causes of Poverty in SamoaSamoa is one of the most stable islands in the Pacific region, with a reasonably healthy economy and an average family that lands in the lower-middle income category.
-As a developing nation, it has made many impressive strides toward meeting the Millenium Development Goals.
+Samoa is one of the most stable islands in the Pacific region.
+Its economy is reasonably healthy and the average family earns lower-middle incomes.
+As a developing nation, Samoa has made many impressive strides toward meeting the Millennium Development Goals.

-The gap between education in rural and urban areas is staggering, with few schools in the countryside and a lack of updated curriculum and textbooks in many areas.
-Many rural children will go into agricultural jobs too early, jobs which ultimately are not sufficient enough to support families later on.
-This working out of necessity instead of continuing with education furthers the cycle of poverty in rural areas of Samoa.
+Further, many rural children go into agricultural jobs too early, jobs that ultimately are not sufficient to support families later on.
+Working out of necessity instead of continuing with education furthers the cycle of poverty in rural areas of Samoa.

 There is a noticeable lack of opportunity and social benefits in rural areas that disadvantage the growing youth community in Samoa, especially as the youth population increases and puts pressure on existing resources.
-There is also a disparity between men and women in Samoa, with many jobs especially in agriculture restricting women.
+There is also a disparity between men and women in Samoa, with many jobs, especially in agriculture, restricting women.
 This disparity results in a significant difference between male and female incomes in the country, contributing to family poverty.

 Increasing natural disasters such as cyclones threaten marine and agricultural resources, causing communities to take a long time to recover from the devastation they inflict.
 While Samoa’s soil is fertile, it is very shallow and prone to erosion.
 These features are only intensified by rising temperatures and population increases, causing land degradation and shortages of resources.